Weyl-Lorentz-U(1)-invariant symmetric teleparallel gravity in three dimensions: Abstract

 \section{Abstract}

-We consider a Weyl-Lorentz-$U(1)$-invariant gravity model written in terms of a scalar field, electromagnetic field and nonmetricity tensor in three dimensions.
-Firstly we obtain variational field equations from a Lagrangian.
-Then, we find some classes of circularly symmetric rotating solutions by exploiting the coincident gauge of symmetric teleparallel spacetime. \\
+We consider a Weyl-Lorentz-$U(1)$-invariant gravity model written in terms of a scalar field, electromagnetic field and nonmetricity without torsion and curvature, the so-called symmetric teleparallel geometry, in three dimensions.
+Firstly, we obtain variational field equations from a Lagrangian.
+Then, we find some classes of circularly symmetric rotating solutions by making {\it only} a metric ansatz.
+The coincident gauge of symmetric teleparallel spacetime allows us for doing so. \\